abdulmoiz14/Part2/README.md

 ```
 touch README.md
 ```
-**the README.md file is well-organized, easy to read, and contains all necessary information.**
+**the README.md file must be well-organized, easy to read, and contains all necessary information.**

 ## Step 5: Push the codebase to the github.